vinihsr/vinihsr/README.md

 * 🧠 Learning Java
-* 🌟 Scrum Experience 🌟 UI and UX design Expirience
+* 🌟 Scrum Experience 🌟 UI and UX design Experience
-* 👁️ Always looking for new learnings
+* 👁️ Always looking for new yearnings

 <div>